marq4/Random-Video-Clip-Generator-Docker/README.md

-# Random Video Clip Generator - Docker
+# Random Video Clip Streamer - Docker
 Play random sections of videos for background visual noise.
 Great for parties.
 You only need to install Docker!

 You will need: